KarolS/millfork/docs/api/command-line.md

 * `-fline-numbers`, `-fno-line-numbers` – Whether should show source line numbers in assembly output.

+* `-fline-numbers`, `-fno-line-numbers` – Whether should show the original source in assembly output.
+Implies `-fline-numbers`

 ## Verbosity options

  * `-q` – Suppress all messages except for errors.